 Adjusted EBITDA exceeds, but is less than two times, the pre-acquisition Adjusted EBITDA, then 100% of the target amount of the AIP awards will become earned.
 If the post-acquisition Adjusted EBITDA is at least two times, but less than three times, the pre-acquisition Adjusted EBITDA, then 200% of the target AIP awards will become earned.
-If the post-acquisition Adjusted EBITDA, then 300% of the target AIP awards will become earned.
-If the post-acquisition Adjusted EBITDA, then 300% of the target AIP awards will become earned.
-If the post-acquisition Adjusted EBITDA, then 300% of the target AIP awards will become earned.
-If the post-acquisition Adjusted EBITDA, then 300% of the target AIP awards will become earned.
-If the post-acquisition Adjusted EBITDA, or if the Named Executive Officer is not employed on the second anniversary of the applicable acquisition, then no portion of the target AIP award will become earned.
+If the post-acquisition Adjusted EBITDA is at least three times the pre-acquisition Adjusted EBITDA, then 300% of the target AIP awards will become earned.
+If the post-acquisition Adjusted EBITDA is less than or equal to the pre-acquisition Adjusted EBITDA, or if the Named Executive Officer is not employed on the second anniversary of the applicable acquisition, then no portion of the target AIP award will become earned.
 Any amounts that become earned under the AIP will be paid to the Named Executive Officers as soon as practicable after the performance of the applicable acquired business has been determined, provided that the Named Executive Officer remains employed through such date.